Killing of Korryn Gaines: Criticism of police

 The American Civil Liberties Union (ACLU) of Maryland condemned the shooting, releasing a statement saying that the police "decided that they needed to use deadly force to execute that warrant, and needed to expose themselves to the known risk of deadly force being used on them, knowing that a five year old child might be in the line of fire" The National Organization for Women called for the United States Department of Justice to investigate Gaines' death, arguing that police were only at Gaines' home to serve warrants (not to arrest her) and were unable to deescalate the standoff.
 The National LGBTQ Task Force condemned the shooting, calling on state and federal authorities to investigate the incident.

-Members of Gaines family have voiced skepticism of the police account of the shooting.
+Members of the Gaines family have voiced skepticism of the police account of the shooting.
 Civil rights activists cautioned against the authenticity of police reports released following such events.
 Gaines' mother was reportedly at the scene before the fatal shooting, however, she stated she was not allowed to intervene in the standoff, though she had pleaded to negotiate to end the confrontation.
 Gaines' family members reported being prevented by police from seeing Gaines' son when the boy was in the hospital.

 Some news outlets have called into question why the Baltimore County Crisis Intervention Team was not deployed.
 Police say trained negotiators were involved but could not respond as to why the unit was not dispatched.
 Others suggest there are deficiencies in the way law enforcement attempt to deescalate interactions in minority communities, suggesting that Gaines' interactions with police may have been shaped by attitudes and beliefs regarding police and the justice system in urban black communities.
 According to Vox Media reports, legally, the police officers only must reasonably believe that their lives were in immediate danger, but are not required to ascertain whether the shooting victim actually posed a threat; however, activists maintain the police should have sought other means of resolving the conflict.
 Others have called for the hiring of more female police officers, arguing that policewomen would be less likely to use lethal force to resolve conflicts.